lucas-homer/cohort-002-skill-building/exercises/04-retrieval-day-2-project-work/04.03-custom-filter-tools/explainer/readme.md

 Let's add a `filterEmails` tool that allows precise filtering of emails by sender, recipient, date range, and text content.
 This complements the semantic search tool for more exact queries.

+Recommendation: hand-code this commit.
+This is new ground not covered in the skill-building.

 ### Steps To Complete

 #### Creating the filter tool file